manastarla/sgpdes/README.md

 print(f"Reduced Training Accuracy: {accuracy_R:.2f}%")
 print(f"Reduction Rate: {100-reduction_rate:.2f}%")
 ```

 This example demonstrates how to load a dataset, configure the HSGP algorithm, and then execute it to obtain prototypes and evaluate the reduction in training data size.

+## Contribution

+If you wish to contribute to the development of `spgdes`, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Commit your changes.
+4. Submit a pull request for review.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.

+## Contact

+For any questions or issues, please open an issue in the GitHub repository or contact the author at manastarla@hotmail.com.

+This example demonstrates how to load a dataset, configure the HSGP algorithm, and then execute it to obtain prototypes and evaluate the reduction in training data size.